aceeric/desktop-kubernetes/conformance/README.md

 ####  watch the tests run in one console window

-watch 'sonobuoy status --json | json_pp'
+watch 'conformance/sonobuoy status --json | json_pp'

 ####  watch the logs as the tests run in another console window